mtdowner/noteshub/Python/Python.md

 ## Built-in Functions

 ## `.append()`
-`.append()` takes an object as an argument, and adds it to the end of an existing list after the last element
+`.append()` takes  one object as an argument, and adds it to the end of an existing list after the last element

 ```py
 my_german_shepherds = ["Queenie", "Fats"]